darajnish/twitterdrasta/README.md

 ## Contributing

 All kinds of contributions towards the improvement and enhancement of this project are welcome.
 Any valuable pull request for fixing an issue or enhancing the project are welcome.
-You can even help by [reporting bugs](https://github.com/darajnish/twitterdrasta/issues/new/choose) and creatings issues for suggestions and ideas related to improvement and enhancement.
+You can even help by [reporting bugs](https://github.com/darajnish/twitterdrasta/issues/new/choose) and creating issues for suggestions and ideas related to new improvements and enhancements.

 ## License